-For venture capital investments, the Wakalah structure can be utilized pursuant to which the venture capitalists that wish to invest their monies in specific types of ventures appoint the entrepreneurs or new start-ups to act as their agent in return for paying the entrepreneurs a fee for their services.
-Hence, the venture capitalist can invest money with new start-ups whose vision and business ideas are in line with its investment parameters.
+For venture capital investments, the Wakala structure can be utilised when venture capitalists wish to invest their monies in specific types of ventures and they appoint the entrepreneurs or new start-ups to act as their agent, in return for paying a fee for their services.
+Hence the venture capitalist can invest money with new start-ups whose vision and business ideas are in line with its investment parameters.

-This can also be achieved through specific venture capital funds whose objectives are in line with the initial investors' objectives.
+This can also be achieved through specific venture capital funds whose objectives are in line with the initial investors objectives.
 In such cases the objects of the venture capital fund will only permit them to invest in limited types of ventures.
-Ultimately, the fund will be acting on behalf of the investors as if such investors were the parties privy to the underlying legal documentation themselves.
-This Wakalah structure can then be used by the fund to on-invest with new start-ups.
+Ultimately, the fund will be acting on behalf of the investors as if such investors were the parties' privy to the underlying legal documentation themselves.
+This Wakala structure can then be use by the fund to on-invest with new start-ups.

-However, while the Wakalah structure is often used in such funding structures, it leaves entrepreneurs with no equitable interest in the underlying venture itself (even if they are entitled to performance fees) which is where Mudarabah financing structures could be seen as a more attractive alternative.
+However, whilst the Wakala structure is often used in such funding structures, it leaves investors with no equitable interest in the underlying venture itself (even if they are entitled to performance fees) which is where Mudaraba financing structures could be seen as a more attractive alternative occasionally blurs where venture capitalists participate in certain strategic decisions of the venture but otherwise they often leave the Mudarib to proceed as they believe fit (subject to pre-agreed investment policies and guidelines) - this also avoids the stifling of operations of the venture through micro management by the Rab Al Mal.

-Mudarabah - a form of partnership
+Mudaraba - A form of Partnership

-Typically, in a Mudarabah partnership, an investor (a 'Rab Al Maal') provides the funding for an entrepreneur (a 'Mudarib') to create, manage and grow an investment where the Rab Al Maal has little or no right to participate in the dayto-day management of the investment/ venture.
-This clear demarcation occasionally blurs where venture capitalists participate in certain strategic decisions of the venture but otherwise they often leave the Mudarib to proceed as they believe fit (subject to pre-agreed investment policies and guidelines) - this also avoids the stifling of operations of the venture through micro-management by the Rab Al Maal.
+Typically, in a Mudaraba partnership, an investor (a "Rab Al Mal") provides the funding for an entrepreneur (a "Mudarib") to create, manage and grow an investment where the Rab Al Mal has little or no right to participate in the day-to-day management of the investment/venture.
+This clear demarcation

-Ultimately, if the project or venture results in a profit this is shared in a pre-agreed ratio between the parties and if there is a loss the Rab Al Maal bears such loss solely.
-The Mudarib in such an instance is considered to have lost the effort exerted by them in the venture and the opportunity to share a possible profit hence does not share any financial losses.
+Ultimately, if the project or venture results in a profit this is shared in a pre-agreed ratio between the parties and if there is a loss the Rab Al Mal bears such loss solely.
+The Mudarib in such instance is considered to have lost the effort exerted by them in the venture and the opportunity to share a possible profit hence does not share any financial losses.
 Nonetheless, in some instances, if the loss was a direct result of the negligence of the Mudarib and the Mudarib had not taken the necessary degree of care expected of them in managing the investment they will then also be liable for the financial losses.
-In general, however, the concept in Mudarabah structures is less PLS and more profit-sharing-and-loss-bearing for the investor.
+In general, however, the concept in Mudaraba structures is less PLS and more profit-sharing-and-loss-bearing for the investor.